nilminus/MacOS-utilities/README.md

 # MacOS-utilities
-Random utilities for MacOS
+Random utilities for MacOS.
 Mostly exercises from Levin's book MacOSX and iOS Internals